 Normally, we do everything in our power to make your requests come true.
 But in this situation, Brad knew the customer would be unhappy with the end result.

-“Back in 2011, I built a straight load living quarters trailer for a client against my better judgment,” Brad explained.
+“Back in 2011, I built a Straight Load Horse Trailer with Living Quarters for a client against my better judgment”, Brad explained.
 “She insisted it was what she wanted.
 But after only six months, she admitted that it was just too difficult to maneuver.”

 The image below shows the trailer we built for this client back in 2011.

-Then, here's an image of a typical straight load living quarter model that many of our customers regularly ask for.
+Then, here's an image of a typical straight-load living quarters model that many of our customers regularly ask for.
 Note the front axle is a whopping 26.5 feet from the tow vehicle pivot point.
 You’d basically need a football field to maneuver this thing.
 Not to mention the extremely heavy trailer tongue weight.

 Not exactly “easy hauling” when you’re headed out for a fun weekend with your family.
 So, as you might expect, the 2011 client ended up selling her brand new trailer at a significant loss.